chriskjou/opennmt-inspection/README.md

 ```
 -create_sentence_representation.py
   Creates MAT files of consisting of an array of shape (sentences) x (boolean, sentence embedding) for a single layer.
 Boolean is 1 if all words in sentence are in training vocabulary, and 0 if otherwise.
-  Usage: python create_sentence_representation.py -sentences.txt -EXAMPLE.vocab.pt -EXAMPLE.pred.pt
+  Usage: python create_sentence_representation.py -sentences.txt -EXAMPLE.vocab.pt -EXAMPLE.pred.pt -num_layers
 ```

-File names are saved as <b>"model name" + "which layer" + "method"</b> in the <b>embeddings/</b> directory.
+File names are saved as <b>"model name" + "which layer" + "method"</b> in the <b>embeddings/model/method</b> directory.
 Each MAT file has the same number of structs in the sentence data, labelled as <i>"sentenceX"</i> corresponding to (1) the boolean of if the all the words in the sentence are present in training + (2) the embedding of the Xth sentence based on order of the sentences in the txt file.
 The boolean is 1 if we are not missing any words, and 0 if otherwise.
 An example representation in the MAT file is `sentence1: [ 1, .123, .123, .123 ...]` with length 501.

 # OpenNMT-py with inspection